Businesses’ requests far outweigh $242 million Minnesota relief package

 Urban Growler was teetering toward closure when the state check for $25,000 arrived, helping the St. Paul brewery pull through the bleakest winter months.

-Minnesota is in the midst of distributing $242 million to businesses and nonprofits beleaguered by lost sales and state restrictions during the COVID-19 pandemic.
-But county officials, who have less than two weeks remaining to give out the largest chunk of the aid package — $114.8 million — say requests from businesses and nonprofits far outweigh what they have been able to provide.
+Minnesota is in the midst of distributing dollars from a $242 million aid package for businesses and nonprofits beleaguered by lost sales and state restrictions during the COVID-19 pandemic.
+But county officials, who have less than two weeks remaining to give out the largest chunk of the money — $114.8 million — say requests from businesses and nonprofits far outweigh what they have been able to provide.

 In Stevens County in western Minnesota, 44 businesses applied for help.
 Twenty-two got money.
-Washington County culled 430 grant recipients from 613 applicants, giving smaller than anticipated sums to try to stretch the dollars.
+Washington County culled 430 grant recipients from 613 applicants, giving smaller than anticipated sums to stretch the dollars.

 The Legislature approved the relief package in mid-December, when the state was in the middle of a nearly two-month shutdown for bars, restaurants and entertainment venues.
 At that point, there had been a drought in federal aid.
 Two weeks later, Congress passed a $900 billion bill that included another round of Paycheck Protection Program loans to small businesses.
 And now the U.S. Senate is preparing to move forward with a version of President Joe Biden's $1.9 trillion relief proposal, which would include billions in business grants and loans.